How you choose to include Origami components in your project will depend on your projects’ requirements:

 Using the Origami Build Service:

-If you would like help with this, you can visit the Build Service tutorial.
+If you would like help with this, you can visit the Origami Build Service tutorial.

-If you would like help with this, you can visit the manual build tutorial.
+If you would like help with this, you can visit the Package Manager (Bower/npm) tutorial.

-Documentation on how to initialise Origami components when you're using a manual build process.
+Documentation on how to initialise Origami components when you're installing a component with a package manager (Bower/npm).
 Learn how to initialise a component

 An explanation of how Origami components are versioned, how to request different versions and resolve conflicts.
 Read more about component versioning